Metamatrix/web-disability-simulator/README.md

 This is an extension to the Google Chrome browser that simulates how users with disabilities can experience a webpage.
 The application tries to simulate how a user will experience the web page or create a simular experience.

+Included simulations are for example color blindness, low vision, dyslexia and sunshine.

 [Install the extension from the Google Chrome Web Store.](https://chrome.google.com/webstore/detail/web-disability-simulator/olioanlbgbpmdlgjnnampnnlohigkjla/)

 ## About the project